iostream6/dart-learning-samples/Flutter_Personal_Information_Manager/README.md

 In version 1, a basic flutter project project for ios/android is realized.
 This version includes basic UIs for login/signup and associated navigation.
 Actual authentication and input validation is not performed and there is no state management provided.

+## Version Two

+In version 2, Login and Signup UI are updated, dropping use of deprecated Widgets and methods/properties.
+Added form validation support and error notification for login/signup forms.
+Authentication implementation is now included based on a local (SharedPreference) persistence backend service.